 Enjoy the great outdoors of the North Carolina mountains with these paved trails, perfect for wheelchairs, strollers, scooters and those with mobility challenges.
 These are also great for small children and those on crutches while recovering from surgery.
-These trails are located throughout western North Carolina in the Blue Ridge Mountains, all within an hour's drive of Asheville.
+These walking and hiking trails are located throughout western North Carolina in the Blue Ridge Mountains, all within an hour's drive of Asheville.

 Lake Junaluska: Our top pick for accessible trails is the lakeside stroll (pic above) with views of the Great Smoky Mountains.
 We especially love the long bridges and many viewpoints with sitting areas along the way.
 Another section includes their "Rose Walk" with hundreds of fragrant blooms during the summer.
 It's fully paved and mostly flat with one short uphill section.
 The figure 8 path allows you to take a 2.3-mile or 3.8-mile walk.
 This Methodist conference center is open to all and free to visit.
 Read more about the Lake Junaluska Trail.